dkargin/screeps-bot/docs/corporations.md

 Every corporation has some sort of property.
 Corporation calculates maintenance costs for this property.

 Also each corporation class provides a set of AI actions, like 'build_miner'.
 This action describes an effect to the economy, like increasing resource flow or upgrade rate.
 This actions are used in economy planner.

+## Economy overview ##

+Possible income sources:

+1. Room mines
+2. External mines
+3. External keeper mines
+4. External salvaging

+Where we spend it
+1. Feeding spawns.
+Renewing creeps as well.
+2. Feeding the controller and RCL.
+Can eat any amount of energy.
+3. Spending on internal buildings, like extensions, containers and roads.
+4. Building and sustaining the walls.
+5. Army.

-## MiningCorp ##
+## MiningCorpLocal ##

-Corporation starts at t2 when logistics center is available
+Corporation should deal with local energy mining in a room

 Goal: deals with mining process
-Name: Mining@${roomName}@X${X}Y${Y}
+Name: Mining@${roomName}

 Property:
 	- energy source
 	- chest near energy source